a-hansen/aon/README.md

 Format
 ------

-Aon uses a 1 byte indicator and two optional segments (length and data) for all types:
+Aon uses a 1 byte indicator and two optional fields (length and data) for all types:

 ```
 <Indicator> [Length] [Data]
 ```

-* Indicator - A single byte ASCII character or a bitmask.
+* Indicator - A single byte ASCII character or bitmask.
 There are three bitmasks used for compaction; a small negative int (-32 to -1), a small positive int (0 - 31) and a small string (&lt;= 31 chars).
 * Length - An optional positive int specifying the length of the data.